-New and amended standards
+New and amended standards not yet adopted

-The following standards have been issued and are effective for periods beginning on or after 1 January 2018.
-These standards have been adopted by the Group and were applied in preparing these financial statements; however their impact has been immaterial to the financial statements.
+The following standards have been issued and are effective for periods beginning on or after 1 January 2021. eTecK has not early adopted any on these and therefore they have not been applied in preparing these financial statements.